A1on322/django_online_store/README.md

 E-commerce pet-project built with modern Django deployment stack.
 Users can browse a product catalogue with category filters, add items to a shopping-cart, complete checkout (Stripe), and edit their profile (name, avatar, password, e-mail).
-Sign-in is flexible: classic username + password, e-mail + password, or social login via Google / GitHub OAuth.
+Sign-in is flexible: classic username + password, e-mail + password, or social login via Google / GitHub OAuth

 ---